The UI needed a redesign. Two years, four platforms, and a mixed reality mode later… we got there.

 This wasn’t just about visual polish.
 I looked at flow efficiency, hierarchy, responsiveness, and readability, especially with accessibility in mind.
 I also worked closely with devs and QA to understand technical constraints and what could realistically be improved within Unity’s UI system across different headsets.

+The audit highlighted recurring issues: unclear hierarchy between modes and modifiers, poor discoverability of key features and content, inconsistent interaction patterns across platforms, and UI elements that had been added incrementally without a clear underlying system.
 This deep analysis became the foundation for everything that followed, setting clear goals for clarity, consistency, modularity, and platform flexibility.

 The design